Car Insurance Options for College Students (Parent POV) | Gabi

-Even for college students studying more than 100 miles from home, who are not driving any vehicles at college, removing them from your policy, might not be a good idea, especially if they don’t have their own coverage.
+Even for college students studying more than 100 miles away from home, who are not driving any vehicles at college, removing them from your insurance policy, might not be a good idea, especially if they don’t have their own coverage.
 Taking them off your policy might result in them having a lapse in coverage, which in turn will most likely result in their premium increasing substantially once they decide to acquire coverage once again.

 How can I save on my college student’s auto insurance?

 Considering the fact that drivers between the ages of 16 and 25 are considered “higher risk” drivers by the majority of insurance companies (they are statistically more likely to drive recklessly, file claims, and commit traffic violations), their insurance might often be more expensive than average.